 Extrication and EMS: Coordinating Team Delivery of Critical Care

-This session can be delivered as a 60-90 minute lecture or a 2, 4 or 8 hour program.
-The 2, 4 and 8 hour programs contain additional information on trauma care for special patient populations including geriatrics, pediatrics, and pregnant patients and include demonstration / hands-on of both basic and advanced trauma skills.
+*This session can be delivered as a 60-90 minute lecture or a 2, 4 or 8 hour program.
+The 2, 4 and 8 hour programs contain additional information on trauma care for special patient populations including geriatrics, pediatrics, and pregnant patients and includes demonstration / hands-on of both basic and advanced trauma skills.